 Concrete for foundation walls, beams, columns, posts and fireplaces shall have a minimum compressive strength of 15 MPA.

-Have a minimum compressive strength of 20 MPA for concrete floors other than garage and carport floors.
+Have a minimum compressive strength of 20 MPA for floors other than garage and carport floors.

 Finally, for stoops, garage and carport floors, the concrete must have a minimum strength of 32 MPA and contain 5 to 8% entrained air.

 The various problems encountered over the past 25 years, both in foundation walls and exterior slabs, have shown us that the minimum requirements of the Code are not sufficient to avoid these problems.
-That’s why we’re making these recommendations to maintain concrete floors and to avoid common issues.
+That’s why we’re making these recommendations.

 |MPA resistance||of entrained air||MPA resistance||of entrained air|